Clemson-Software-Engineering/Recipe-Builder/README.md

 ## FAQ

 #### Does Recipie-Builder support other stores besides Walmart?
-No, Recipie-Builder only shows item availabiliy to the user's nearest Walmart store.
+No, Recipe-Builder only shows item availabiliy to the user's nearest Walmart store.

+### Can a user look up a recipe on Recipe-Builder?
+No, Recipe-Builder takes user inputted recipes to find ingredients.
+It does not have a recipe database of its own.